 In September 2020, BATCAP lent an additional \$1.14 billion to BHI under the BHI Installment Note and further amended the note to extend the maturity date to September 2050 and adjust the interest rate to 3.6% payable semi-annually.
 In addition, the installment payment dates were amended to match the maturity dates of the outstanding BATCAP Notes.
+In October 2022, the installment term loans were amended to revise the interest rates to match the expected rate increases as each installment was paid.
+The rates were revised to a range of 3.78% to 4.65%.

-Related to the BHI loans receivable, the Company recognized \$745.8 million and \$734.9 million in interest income in 2021 and 2020, respectively, and had \$2.0 million and \$2.1 million accrued as interest receivable at December 31, 2021 and December 31, 2020, respectively.
+Related to the BHI loans receivable, the Company recognized \$797.3 million and \$745.8 million in interest income in 2022 and 2021, respectively, and had \$2.2 million and \$2.0 million accrued as interest receivable at December 31, 2022 and December 31, 2021, respectively.

-Loans Receivable from RAI and RJRT
+Installment Notes Receivable from RAI and RJRT